Skip to content

 The History of the Sherlock Holmes Museum

-The building itself dates back to 1815 and was converted into a museum to preserve the memory of Sherlock Holmes and his adventures.
+The building dates back to 1815 and was converted into a museum to preserve the memory of Sherlock Holmes and his adventures.
 The interior has been carefully curated to replicate the Victorian era, offering visitors an authentic glimpse into the world of Holmes and his trusty sidekick, Dr. John Watson.

 Exhibitions and Collections